bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 ### Transformation
 ---

-> This section is a work in progress
+> This section is planned for future development
 #### Batch and Micro-batch SQL transformation
 - dbt [see dbt standards](naming_standards_and_conventions.md#dbt)

 #### Streaming SQL transformation
-> This section is a work in progress
+> This section is planned for future development

 #### Non SQL transformation
-> This section is a work in progress
+> This section is planned for future development

 ### Data sharing and delivery patterns
 ---

+*Note: These patterns and findings reflect GA functionality only as as at the date of publication and research.
+Refer to respective product roadmaps and documentation for the latest guidance on functionality.*

 Data can be shared and delivered to consumers through various channels, each differing in: